Paul-Hi/Mango/README.md

-# Mango - Graphics Engine
+# Mango

-Mango is an Open Source Graphics Engine.
+Mango is an Open Source Framework.
 Or at least it should be in the future.
-A kind of playground for people like me.
+A playground for people like me.

-Just to be clear: This is not the first try!
+Just to be clear: This is not the first attempt!
 I plan to implement various features, with main focus on computer graphics.
 A few of them are described below, but there will be added a lot more in the future.
 There should also always be a documentation and tests to ensure cleaner and more functional code.